 McPherson proposes that during a Sabbath-orientation, ‘one ceases for a time from the choosing-controlling stance and instead adopts an accepting-appreciating stance toward what is of value in the given world’ (p.158).
 I find this attractive but feel a pessimistic undertone.
 How will desires for periods of contemplation and rest become strong for those submerged in a world animated by insatiability and ambition?
 How could accepting-appreciating stances be protected when acceptance of things is seen as a failing and appreciation becomes reduced to subjective appraisals of value?
 How could we loosen the grip of a choosing-controlling stance when the imperatives to choose and control are so powerful within contemporary life?

 The Virtues of Limits offers us an expansive account of our natures as moral creatures.
 I find the rehabilitation of our limitedness and the rich defence of the limiting virtues an important and insightful complement to more familiar ways of theorising the virtues.
 McPherson has a ‘vision-first’ approach to philosophising which will not sate readers impatient for practical proposals.
 Certain philosophical visions of our condition and our place within the wider order of things can induce a sense of humility and measure (Cooper 2002).
-However, advocates for such visions typically emphasise tendencies which occlude or erode that perspective on human life, some bête noires including scientism, technological hubris, widespread erosion of religious traditions, and cultural tendencies which fuel our moral and epistemic arrogance.
+However, advocates for such visions typically emphasise tendencies which occlude or erode that perspective on human life.
+Some bête noires including scientism, technological hubris, the widespread erosion of religious traditions, and cultural tendencies which fuel our moral and epistemic arrogance.
 Moreover, calling on people to comport themselves within a proper sense of their moral limits seems futile within our world, where failings like banality, closedmindedness, intolerance, spiritual lassitude, and self-indulgence are now ubiquitous and entrenched (Kidd 2021).
-So, to end on a pessimistic and misanthropic note, I worry that the self-limiting forms of moral life being celebrated are increasingly impossible in our contemporary conditions.
+So, to end on a pessimistic and misanthropic note, I worry that the self-limiting forms of moral life being celebrated are increasingly impossible under our contemporary conditions.
 Hubris dominates our forms of life – ones structurally hostile to ‘a practice of humility where we seek to recognise and live out our proper place in the scheme of things’ (p.159).
 It is a consolation that there are still advocates of these humble forms of life and that is one welcome contribution of The Virtues of Limits.

 Acknowledgements